-I’m watching behaviour almost day-to-day.
+I’m watching behaviour almost day to day.
 I’m one of those guys who really watches trends, over a length of time.
-I want to see if I’m getting more interest one way, or more interest another way, or less interest.
-I want to know that and go back to my personas and I see if I have to tweak.
+I want to see if I’m getting more interest one way, more interest another way, or less interest.
+I want to know that and go back to my personas and I see if I have to tweak them.
 If I tweak the persona, I’ll go back through my content and optimize it again.

 Buyer Persona Must-Haves

 I have to share a little story with you guys.
 Okay, way back in the ‘90s, mid-’90s, I was working in ad agencies.
 I think computers were just coming out.
 I think we had a Mac SE.
 The little tiny one with a single floppy disk port.

 But anyway, back in the ‘90s what we used to do with our personas at that time was take a cardboard cutout of the individual, given them a name, and we’d write the name across the chest.
 We would look at it, and we would write our creative of that individual; imagining or envisioning that person as a real human.

 We weren’t just marketing, we weren’t just doing an ad – we were doing an ad for a person.
 Defining a persona today is the modern equivalent of that.
 Just don’t make it of yourself.